generoi/wp-gravityforms-timber/README.md

 ## Other REST endpoints

 You can use the AJAX form submission feature on any WP REST API endpoint.
+If you set `data-ajax` it will be initialized automatically, otherwise you can initialize it yourself through the JS constructor.

 ```html
 <form action="/wp-json/sage/v1/experiences" method="POST" data-ajax id="form--experiences">